soyart/artnoi.com/artnoi.com/src/blog/etc/audiophiles/analysis/index.md

 The admission of stupidity and his network effect prevent a mature audiophile to be awaken.
 So the audiophiles will double down, and forever be victims of themselves and the hi-fi companies.

+## The Answer

+The question "why are audiophiles the way they are" or "why is Bob still an audiophile" drove me mad.
+It drove me bad because at first I was focused on answering it with theory of stupidity.

+You'll have to stop thinking about audiophiles as stupid or idiots, or otherwise you'd never get your answer.

+**This is because the answer is very human, complex, and has nothing to do with individual's technical intelligence**.

+The answer involves our humanly needs to relate to other people, our sense of belonging, intragroup competition, pride, "face saving", etc.

+There's no other reasons or argument to explain their behaviors, except that they are also imperfect human beings.

+And after I arrived at my answer, I also came up with another conclusion:
+**Once an audiophile, always an audiophile**.

 ## Conclusion

 Audiophiles rarely change.
 In fact, I have yet to personally know other matured audiophile who